Max Headroom (TV series): Max Headroom

-Max Headroom (Frewer) is a computer reconstruction of Carter, created after Bryce Lynch uploaded a copy of his mind.
+Max Headroom (Frewer) is a computer reconstruction of Carter, created after Bryce Lynch uploads a copy of his mind.
 He appears as a computer-rendered bust of Carter superimposed on a wire-frame background.
-Since Carter's last sight before the motorcycle crash was the sign "Max. headroom" on a parking garage gate, these were the reconstruction's first words and ultimately his name.
+Since Carter's last sight before the motorcycle crash are the sign "Max. headroom" on a parking garage gate, these are the reconstruction's first words and ultimately his name.
 While Carter is a dedicated professional, Max is a wisecracking observer of human contradictions.

-Despite being the titular character, Max sparsely appeared on the show.
-While he occasionally played a significant part in a plot—sometimes by traveling through networks to gain information or by revealing secrets about Carter that Carter himself would not divulge—his most frequent role was as comic relief, delivering brief quips in reaction to certain events or giving a humorous soliloquy at the end of an episode.
+Despite being the titular character, Max appears rarely in the show.
+While he occasionally plays a significant part in a plot—sometimes by traveling through networks to gain information or by revealing secrets about Carter that Carter himself would not divulge—his most frequent role is as comic relief, delivering brief quips in reaction to events or giving a humorous soliloquy at the end of an episode.

 Theora Jones

 Theora Jones first appeared in the British-made television pilot film for the series.
 She was Network 23's star controller ("stolen" from the World One Network by Murray) and, working with Edison, the network's star reporter, she often helped save the day for everyone.
 She was also a potential love interest for Edison, but that subplot was not explored fully on the show before it was cancelled.

 Network 23's personnel files list her father as unknown, her mother as deceased, and her brother as Shawn Jones; Shawn is the focus on the second episode broadcast, "Rakers".

 Theora Jones was played by Amanda Pays, who along with Matt Frewer and W. Morgan Sheppard, was one of only three cast members to also appear in the American-made series that followed.